Click here to view an animated version of this procedure.

 Silicone-filled breast implants are not designed to last a lifetime.
 They typically need to be removed within 10 years.
 Your risk for complications increases the longer you have the implants.

 What to Expect

 In the days leading up to the procedure:

-- Talk to your doctor about the medications you are taking, including over-the-counter drugs and supplements.
-Some medications may need to be stopped for one week before surgery.
+- Talk to your doctor about the medications you are taking, including over the counter drugs and supplements.
+Some medications may need to be stopped for 1 week before surgery.

 - Arrange for a ride to and from the procedure.